vitalseeds/vs-data-api/README.md

 - filemaker database
 - fm user configured with `all access`
-- ODBC manager installed and configured with a DSN for the db (optional, can connect direct)
+- [ODBC manager](https://odbcmanager.net) installed and configured with a DSN for the db (optional, can connect direct)
 - Filemaker ODBC driver
+- Filemaker `sharing > enable ODBC`

 To connect to WooCommerce: